mahomi/ml_leaderboard_cli/README.md

 **Options:**
 - `-n N`: Number of top submissions to display (default: from config.ini)
 - `--with-private`: Include private score in output
+- `--tablefmt TABLEFMT`: Table format for display (default: from config.ini)

 #### 5.2 Submission and History Commands (`submit.py`)